-Feature Icon Bar The Feature Icon Bar contains icons associated with the major "features" of EnSight.
+Feature Icon Bar

+The Feature Icon Bar contains icons associated with the major "features" of EnSight (not all of which will be showing by default).
 Clicking the left mouse button on an icon selects the feature and opens the associated interface in the Quick Interaction area.
 Features include the following: